Why Windows Server has no prefetch files

 Forensic implications

-Re-enabling for collection
+Re-enabling for ongoing collection

 reg add "HKLM\SYSTEM\CurrentControlSet\Control\Session Manager\Memory Management\PrefetchParameters" /v EnablePrefetcher /t REG_DWORD /d 3 /f